clevyr/nova-page-builder/README.md

 #### Menu
 Menu is coming from https://github.com/optimistdigital/nova-menu-builder.
 The page builder package publishes the config and migrations for the menu builder package.
 You can create custom menu item types and everything else from the docs.

-There is a config file named `nova-menu.php` that you can update.

 ##### Rendering the Menu
 To render the menu in the Vue app, include the `<main-nav>` component from the `resources/js/PageBuilder/partials/MainNav.vue` file.
 This will render a menu with an `<jet-nav-link>` for each link.
 This can also be customized.